 What is GALILEO?

-GALILEO (Georgia Library Learning Online) is an initiative of the University System of Georgia, initially funded by Governor Zell Miller and the General Assembly in 1995, with continuing funding from Governor Roy Barnes and the General Assembly for the Citizens of Georgia.
+GALILEO (Georgia Library Learning Online) is an initiative of the University System of Georgia, initially funded by Governor Zell Miller and the General Assembly in 1995.

 - over 130 indexes to journal, magazine, and newspaper articles;

-- is web-based and accessible on and off-campus ( password required for off-campus use);
+- is web-based and accessible on and off-campus ( login required);

-- contains some online full-text articles and books;
+- contains some online full-text articles, books, and media;

 - includes reference databases such as dictionaries, directories, and encyclopedias;